Religion and Philosophy

 In the past our students have gone on to study at Oxbridge universities, some have studied philosophy at university and many go on to careers in law and medicine.

 We study OCR at A Level, which consists of three units: Philosophy, Ethics and Buddhism.

-Last year our students took their religious studies examination at the end of Year 10 and achieved 86% A*-C, with 41% achieving either an A* or an A. From 2017 until the summer of 2019, this examination will take place at the end of Year 11 alongside their other examinations.
+Last year our students took their Religious Studies examination at the end of Year 10 and achieved 86% A*-C, with 41% achieving either an A* or an A. From 2017 until the summer of 2019, this examination will take place at the end of Year 11 alongside their other examinations.
 For current Year 9 students, this examination will take place at the end of Year 10.
 All students sit the R.S.
 GCSE full course examination (approximately 250 students).
 We study Edexcel Religious Studies B (1RBO), with Unit 1 being ‘Religion and Ethics’ from a Muslim perspective (1RBO/1C) and Unit 2 being ‘Religion, Peace and Conflict’ from a Christian perspective (1RBO/2B).
-As part of this course students study the beliefs and practices of Christianity and Islam and apply their views to a wide range of ethical subjects relevant in the modern day.
+As part of this course students study the beliefs and practices of Christianity and Islam and apply their views to a wide range of ethical and philosophical subjects relevant in the modern day.

 Homework will mostly be given once a week (for Foundation students this should take approximately 30 minutes and for KS4 students this will take approximately 40 minutes).
 However, on occasion, a two week homework may be set which will take longer to complete or homework may involve going over work previously learnt in the last lesson.

 Typical homework activities include: researching, responding to key questions, rote learning key terminology or spelling, rote learning key beliefs and practices, completing a survey and analysing the results and responding to GCSE questions.